Chart Color Schemes

 The level of general health in Murrumba Downs - Griffin is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Murrumba Downs demonstrates above-average health outcomes with a low prevalence of common health conditions among its general population of approximately 14,279 people, as of 2021.
+Murrumba Downs demonstrated above-average health outcomes in its general population, with a low prevalence of common health conditions.

-However, the prevalence is higher than the national average among older and at-risk cohorts.
-The rate of private health cover in the area is approximately 52%, slightly leading that of the average SA2 area.
-Mental health issues and asthma are the most common medical conditions, affecting 9.1% and 8.2% of residents respectively, as per data from 2021.
-About 71.7% of residents declare themselves completely clear of medical ailments, compared to 69.9% across Greater Brisbane.
-The area has 10.6% of residents aged 65 and over, totaling 2,894 people as of the latest data from 2021.
-Health outcomes among seniors require more attention than those of the broader population, presenting some challenges.
+However, among older, at-risk cohorts, the prevalence was higher than the national average.
+Private health cover rate was approximately 52% of the total population (~14,325 people), slightly leading that of the average SA2 area.
+The most prevalent medical conditions were mental health issues and asthma, affecting 9.1 and 8.2% of residents respectively.
+A majority, 71.7%, reported being completely clear of medical ailments, compared to 69.9% across Greater Brisbane.
+The area had 10.6% of residents aged 65 and over (2,903 people).
+Health outcomes among seniors required more attention than those in the broader population.

 Frequently Asked Questions - Health